franciscolopezsancho/books/dreyfuss-skill-coping.md

    In moving to fulfil the need the determination of the perceived is not fully form, only when the need is fulfilled we realize that that was what the need was pointing at.
 [Again is not a logical if then but the gravity that pull us, in the dark room a vague shadow only when we touch it we realize is a coushing] Then you realize that you were looking at a coushing all along.
 Informing your previous perceptions.
 There's a retrofitting.
 Recalling your vague impressions now they might be blurry but the object it's recognized as a coushing.
    This retrofitting, argues Todes, is the same with skillful coping.
 We don't have a clear picture of the goal of the activity, it's at the end when looking back that we infuse the actions with the goal.
 Same as with perception.

-   MerlP call to this embodiment of the action without concious goal but directed, motor intentionality.
+   MerlP call to this embodiment of the action without conscious goal but directed, motor intentionality.
    Todes also agrees with MerlP about the distinction of the expected condition of satifaction and ongoing satisfaction when coping.
    Todes extends this motor intentionality with the idea of a perceptual knowledge that it's added in the ongoing coping How the conceptual is born from the non-conceptual it's bases in that both the coping and "trying" (p95) live in a spaciotemporal field produced? by the body.